Features

 Purpose.
 Keep skill bodies within budget so the always-loaded catalog doesn’t bloat the context window, and (see Graduation) flag overdue promotions.

 Workflow.
-Daily 75-skill-maintain.sh: a deterministic detector
+Daily nervepack cron skill-maintain (np_skill_maintain.py): a deterministic detector

-(np-skill-budget.py) flags any SKILL.md over the hard split_kb (8 KB); only then
+(np_skill_budget.py) flags any SKILL.md over the hard split_kb (8 KB); only then

 does a gated Sonnet pass move overflow into references/, validated-or-reverted by

-np-skill-validate.py.
+np_skill_validate.py.
 The same routine runs the graduation detector and the

 ARCHITECTURE freshness check (both advisory).